Preoperative care: Addressing anxiety

 Playing calming music to patients immediately before surgery has a beneficial effect in addressing anxiety about the surgery.

 Surgical site preparation

 Hair removal at the location where the surgical incision is made is often done before the surgery.
 Sufficient evidence does not exist to say that removing hair is a useful way to prevent infections.
 When it is done immediately before surgery, the use of hair clippers might be preferable to shaving.

 Bathing with an antiseptic like chlorhexidine does not seem to affect incidence of complications after surgery.
 However, washing the surgical site with chlorhexidine after surgery does seem helpful for preventing surgical site infection.
+However, preoperative skin preparation with iodine povacrylex in isopropyl alcohol has been associated with a lower 90-day surgical site infection rate than chlorhexidine gluconate in isopropyl alcohol for some adults surgeries to repair closed fractures of the lower extremity or pelvis.

 Risks

 Screening is a test to see whether a person has a disease, and screenings are often done before surgery.
 Screenings should happen when they are indicated and not otherwise as a matter of routine.
 Screenings which are done without indication carry the risks of having unnecessary health care.

 Commonly overused screenings include the following: